mar0ls/wireshark_plugin/readme.md

 - For **check_ipinfo.lua**, a **Check IPinfo** button will appear in the **Tools** menu to activate its functionality.
 - For **rtp_h265_typ33_extractor.lua**, an **Extract H265 from RTP** button will appear in the **Tools** menu to enable extraction.
 - **check_asn.lua** automatically adds an `asn` field to packet details and is ready for use immediately after loading, requiring no additional actions beyond placing the pre-downloaded database in the correct location.
+- **ja3_tls.lua** automatically adds an `TLS JA3/JA3S Analysis` field to packet details and is ready for use immediately after loading.
+To export all fingerprints and session statistics go to menu Tools → Export JA3 Analysis.
+A CSV file named tls_fingerprints.csv will be saved on your Desktop.

 ## Compatibility